BarnesFoundation/Barnes-Focus/README.md

 * Migration: `rake db:migrate`
 * Note: You must have a PSQL server running for the above rake commands to run successfully

+## About rake db:seed
+In V1, for in-app translations, we used to run `rake db:seed` command followed by `rake db:migrate` (on new env).
+This did few things for us:
+ - Populate `translations` database table

+With V2, since most of the screens are new and so are texts on screen, `rake db:seed` is no longer required.
+Here's what we can do:

+### What if I have translations table already populated with V1 data?
+In case, if your `translations` table contains data from `rake db:seed` command.
+Here's what you can do:
+ - From rails console: `Translation.delete_all`
+ - Run this rake task: `rake data:regenrate_translations`

+### What if I am setting up Barnes App in new ENV?
+In this case, we just have to run `rake data:regenrate_translations`

 # To Start Server in background
 `foreman start -f Procfile.dev -p 3000`